Every plastic surgeon and every breast augmentation is unique.

 Let me give you some basics first!

-Breast surgery causes space between your tissues (because of the cutting bit) and your body's response to this is to make fluid (called serous fluid).
+Breast augmentation causes space between your tissues (because of the cutting) and your body's response to this is to make fluid (called serous fluid).

 The solution is to place drains.